Caramelized Onion & Cognac Gravy

 One other tradition we have (and we do this to free up the oven) is we BBQ our turkey.
 Every year this is a drama/trauma.
 Tom buys the biggest fresh turkey that will BARELY fit into a Weber Kettle BBQ (about 22-24 lbs.).
 We put that baby on about 1 p.m. and shut the lid.

-So there you go – two make-ahead recipes for your Thanksgiving menu.
-Hopefully, you will enjoy them as much as we do and they will become family favorites year round.
+What goes best with these?
+Caramelized Onions and Cognac Gravy!
+Hopefully, you will enjoy these as much as we do and they will become family favorites year round.

 Happy Thanksgiving from our family to yours!